geraintpalmer/geraintpalmer.github.io/_posts/2018-10-18-creating-python-course.md

  Welsh universities (e.g. in Cardiff and Aberystwyth universities, and others) - and so support Welsh medium higher education, and deepen theses students' experiences.
- + Develop coders and software engineers of the future who are comfirtable working bilingually.
+ + Develop coders and software engineers of the future who are comfortable working bilingually.
  + Communicate computational skills in a more personal, accessible and appropriate way for the Welsh speaking community.